Shōnen Alice: Background and release

 Shōnen Alice was Sakamoto's last album to be entirely produced by Yoko Kanno, whom she regarded as a mentor who had influenced her worldview beyond music.
 Key influences stemmed from life transitions and professional challenges.
 Upon graduating university, Sakamoto shifted from balancing school and work to music and acting as her sole profession, heightening her sense of responsibility.

-On a personal level, Sakamoto also revealed that she was grappling with overwhelming pressure from multiple sources.
-On the one hand, the expansive growth of her fan club to over ten thousand members filled her with gratitude but also an intense, unspoken burden: she questioned what her fans truly saw in her.
-Having never composed her own songs, with her music shaped entirely by Yoko Kanno’s vision, and her public photos curated from a handful of carefully selected photos, she feared she was being idealized on a fragile pedestal.
-Though her passion for what she did was genuine, she doubted whether the authentic “real me” was reaching anyone.

-Her debut in the 2003 Japanese production of the musical Les Misérables proved challenging, as she performed for 2,000-seat theaters over three to four months exposed her to new vocal techniques, frustrations of inexperience, and the mental rigor of sharing the stage with an established cast.
-The experience in Les Misérables shook her confidence; she interpreted even positive feedback negatively and felt compelled to cry out through her songs, masking vulnerability with fierce determination.
-She commented: "To be honest, it was trying, and running away would have been easy enough, but if I ran away at that point I imagined I would probably carry that stamp of failure for the rest of my life, and that gave me a will to press on."
+On a personal level, Sakamoto also revealed that she was grappling with overwhelming pressure from multiple sources, such as the expansive growth of her fan club. as she feared she was being idealized on a fragile pedestal.
+Though her passion for her career was genuine, she doubted whether the authentic “real me” was reaching anyone.
+Furthermore, her debut in the 2003 Japanese production of the musical Les Misérables proved challenging, as she performed for 2,000-seat theaters over three to four months.
+According to Sakamoto, this experience exposed her to new vocal techniques, new frustrations, and the mental rigor of sharing the stage with an established cast.
 These experiences fueled a "never-say-die" spirit, which was reflected on album tracks such as "Sora o Miro."